Technology

 But another said: ‘For simple complaints involving one department only, Eon manages reasonably well.
 But when something more complex is involved, it would appear that the right hand does not know what the left hand is doing.’
 This might explain why other companies score higher for customer service.

-We found Eon is faster to answer the phone to its existing customers than new ones in our snapshot energy call waiting investigation.
-It took on average just under four minutes minutes to get through to a human – three other Big Six suppliers were faster.
+We found Eon was the slowest energy company, on average, to answer the phone to its customers in our snapshot energy call waiting investigation.
+It took 14m18s on average for us to get through to a human – the fastest company average, from small supplier Bulb, was just 27 seconds.

+Eon offers live chat on its website and our investigation also found it was much faster to get a response from a human in this way; in just 50 seconds on average.

 Bills